Lisbon, Portugal skyline view over Rossio Square.

 Best accommodation in Chiado, Lisbon city centre

-The 4-star Lisbon Pessoa Hotel has pretty much all you need, i.e. underground parking, a rooftop bar and restaurant, small gym, spacious stylish rooms and pleasant public spaces.
-Named after Fernando Pessoa, they offer a free weekly walking tour so you can learn more about this Portuguese poet.
+This 4-star hotel has pretty much all you need, i.e. underground parking, a rooftop bar and restaurant, small gym, spacious stylish rooms and pleasant public spaces.
+Named after Fernando Pessoa, they offer a free weekly walking tour so you can learn more about this beloved, bespectacled Portuguese poet.
 Check availability and current prices

 For 100 years, Le Consulat was home of the Brazilian Consulate.
 Now, it’s a boutique hotel decorated in collaboration with the most important art galleries of Lisbon.
 Not only can you expect rooms and apartments thoughtfully furnished but you get an exhibit area on the 2nd floor where new Portuguese artists show their latest works.
 Check out these rooms.

 Lisboa Carmo Hotel is a small luxury hotel in the very charming Largo do Carmo with great views from the upper floors.
+There are often buskers in the square so bear this in mind when you choose your room.
 Click to check prices.

-Just down the road from this lovely square you’ll find the delightful Casa Balthazar, which has a rooftop hot tub with views of Lisbon and a small pool in the garden.
+Just down the road from this lovely square you’ll find this delightful hotel, which has a rooftop hot tub with views of Lisbon and a small pool in the garden.
 The luxurious self-catering apartments are the kind of place you don’t want to leave and breakfasts are sourced from Confeitaria Nacional, one of Lisbon’s oldest bakeries.
 Click to check prices and rooms at Casa Balthazar

-If they’re fully booked or your budget doesn’t stretch that far, try Apartments in Chiado.
+If you’d prefer a well equipped apartment with natural light and spacious living areas then this could be for you.
 They have a lift and air-conditioning and some of the rooms have wonderful views.
 Click to see available apartments.

-Dear Lisbon Palace Chiado Suites is a collection of spacious suites in a renovated 18th century palace.
+Choose from one of the spacious, elegantly decorated suites in this renovated 18th century palace, which is slightly off the main drag and therefore quieter.
 Try to book a room with river views if you can.

 Why stay in Lisbon’s Baixa neighbourhood